thirumurthis/Learnings/azure/Azure_AKS_Notes.md

     - This account is required, it allows AKS cluster to interact with other Azure resources.
     - In this case the AKS cluster needs to communicate to the ACR to pull the images, etc.

- - Create service principal using az command
+ - Create service principal using az command {on Azure Active Directory (ad)}
 ```
 $ az ad sp create-rbac --skip-assignment
-## ouputs a list of values with service cridentials, just copy this values it is required in future.
+## outputs a list of values with service cridentials, just copy this values it is required in future.
+## make note of application-id, client-password, etc object info
 ```

 - Obtain the ACR resource ID, we need this to setup the role assignment in the Service principal.